ahtsham58/ahtsham58.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

----
-permalink: /
-title: "About"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
 <div style="text-align: justify">
 I am a Pre-doc scientist at the institute of <a href="https://www.aau.at/en/aics/"> Artificial Intelligence and Cyber Security
 (AICS)</a>, <a href="https://www.aau.at/en/">University of Klagenfurt</a>, Austria.
 An enthusiast technologist who loves developing and producing human-centric technologies with a background in Computer Sciences.
 Previously, I enjoyed my involvement in industrial and R&D based projects for various international organizations.
-My research, teaching, and broader IT professional expertise are all grounded on the idea that computer-science produces technology, and technology is for humans.
+My research, teaching, and broader IT exposure are all grounded on the idea that computer-science produces technology, and technology is for humans.
 Since this human element is contingent to technology, I presume where there are humans, psychology is there, which makes human-centered-computing not a field rather objective.